lilyosah/tech-knowledgebase/Natural-Language-Processing/Regular Expressions.md

 # Regular Expressions
-#topic
+%%
+#NLP
+#coding
 #concept
+%%
 **Related:**
 -  [[Textbook Regular Expressions]]
 -  [[Ruby#Regular Expressions in Ruby]]

 ---

-Special language for efficient string comparisons
-- letter at the end of the slashes indicates something. i is case-insensitive

-==Regular expression (RE):== a language for specifying text search strings.
-An algebraic notation for characterizing a set of strings.
+==Regular expression (RE):== a language for specifying efficient text search strings -- an algebraic notation for characterizing a set of strings.
 ==Pattern:== what you search for
 ==Corpus:== what you search in
+- Letter at the end of the slashes indicates something.
+Ex: `i` is case-insensitive

 - Case-sensitive
 - By default, uses greedy matching: matches as much of a sequence as possible